Mental Health Employee Benefits

 How Behavioral Health Benefits Support Wellness

 Maintaining good mental health requires access to mental health services and support.
 However, a vast number of health care plans do not provide benefits that cover the specific needs of behavioral health patients, nor the medications and therapies they need to have normal lives.
-This means, there are limited resources available for employees who may be dealing with stressful personal and professional situations, depression, emotional issues, and interpersonal dysfunctions.
+This results in limited resources for employees who may be dealing with stressful personal and professional situations, depression, emotional issues, and interpersonal dysfunctions.

-Not having access to mental health benefits can cause sufferers to turn to unhealthy ways of dealing with things, such as substance abuse to mask symptoms and acting out in unacceptable ways in the form of addictions.
+Not having access to mental health benefits can cause sufferers to turn to unhealthy ways of dealing with things, such as masking symptoms and acting out in unacceptable ways in the form of substance abuse and addictions.
 Over long periods, lack of mental health leads to poor productivity, low employee morale, and legal risks to the company when an employee finally comes to the end of their coping skills.

 Designing Mental Health Benefits That Work